 - After the auction: Move from Toyosu to Tsukiji Outer Market.

-- Around 9:00 AM: Start eating at Tsukiji, beginning with a sit-down seafood bowl or a few classic snacks.
+- Around 9:00 AM: Start eating at Tsukiji, beginning with a seafood bowl or a few classic snacks.

 This is easier if you are staying somewhere with good early-morning transport.
 If you are still deciding where to stay in Tokyo, choose a location that makes early trains or taxis realistic if Toyosu is a priority.